SankeyMATIC Manual

 Labels vs. No Labels

-If you want no label text at all, you can turn them all off by un-checking the “Show Labels” checkbox.
+If you want no labels to appear at all, you can turn them off by un-checking the “Show labels” checkbox.

 You might use this approach if: